 This means that all doctor notes, call center records, lab test results, prescriptions, reports and discharge summaries must be safely and quickly stored so that they can access with ease and efficiency.

-Data-driven healthcare is crucial to raise standards in fields like public health, EMR or Electronic Media Record, patient profile analytics, fraud analysis, genomic analytic and safety monitoring.
+Data-driven healthcare is crucial to raise standards in fields like public health, EMR or EHR, patient profile analytics, fraud analysis, genomic analytic and safety monitoring.
 Data analytics has the potential to transform the ways all the healthcare organizations provide their standardized and sophisticated clinical facilities.
 This powerful impact of data and its uses is ideal to efficiently save patients life, improve the care and reduce the health facilities charges.

 When we do have enough knowledge and resources then why not use them to efficiently deliver financial and clinical benefits to meet different healthcare challenges.
 It is better to lay the stepping stone earlier than waiting for the competition to begin.